 6. Where we have permission to prune or fell a tree, we will leave as much of the tree standing as possible to provide habitat for birds, mammals and insects.
 We will protect saplings wherever possible to ensure the woods are regenerated with native species.

 7. Woodland Glade residents cannot work on the protected trees or employ someone to work on our trees without the necessary consent from KMC and permission from WGSMC.

 8. If you wish to carry out any work on a tree for a cosmetic reason such as removing overhanging limbs or thinning a crown to allow more light into your garden then you can apply to KMC for permission to carry out such work at your own expense.

 9. If your application is successful KMC will tell you that you must have the permission of WGSMC before starting work.
 All work of this nature must be carried out in accordance with British Standard BS3998:2010 by a suitably qualified and insured contractor.
 We will require a copy of your consent before granting permission for a contractor to work in the woods.
 We can refuse access, specify which contractor does the work or include the work within our planned schedule of work where this will minimise disturbance to wildlife or other residents.
 In such circumstances you will be required to meet the cost of the work.

-12.Residents cannot move their boundary fence-line into the woods.
-Doing so is stealing from your neighbours and fellow residents and is a breech of the conditions of our lease with Barratt Homes.
+12.Residents cannot move their boundary fence-line into the woods we lease.
+Doing so is stealing from your fellow Dwellingholders and is a breech of the conditions of our lease with Barratt Homes.
 This policy serves as notice to refute any claims for adverse possession.
 Where we identify this has happened you will be asked to reinstate your original boundary.
-If this does not happen WGSMC will remove fences encroaching on our land.
-We will not be responsible for rebuilding a fence on the original boundary line where such action is taken and you will be recharged our costs and sanctions on the use of centre facilities will be considered if those costs are not reimbursed.
+If this does not happen WGSMC will remove fences encroaching on our land and you will be recharged our costs.
+Sanctions on the use of centre facilities will be considered if those costs are not reimbursed.